-As of March 31, 2020 and December 31, 2019, the authorized capital stock of the Company included 150,000,000 shares of common stock, \$0.0001 par value and 10,000,000 shares of undesignated preferred stock.
-As of March 31, 2020 and December 31, 2019, no undesignated preferred stock was outstanding.
+As of June 30, 2020 and December 31, 2019, the authorized capital stock of the Company included 150,000,000 shares of common stock, \$0.0001 par value and 10,000,000 shares of undesignated preferred stock.
+As of June 30, 2020 and December 31, 2019, no undesignated preferred stock was outstanding.

-In accordance with the Fourth Amended and Restated Certificate of Incorporation, the holders of the common stock shall have the exclusive right to vote for the election of directors of the Company and on all other matters requiring stockholder action, each outstanding share entitling the holder thereof to one vote on each matter properly submitted to the stockholders of the Company for their vote; provided, however, that, except as otherwise required by law, holders of common stock, as such, shall not be entitled to vote on any amendment to a certificate of designations of any series of undesignated preferred stock that alters or changes the powers, preferences, rights or other terms of one or more outstanding series of undesignated preferred stock if the holders of such affected series of undesignated preferred stock are entitled to vote, either separately or together with the holders of one or more other such series, on such amendment pursuant to a certificate of designations of any series of undesignated preferred stock.
+In accordance with the Fourth Amended and Restated Certificate of Incorporation, the holders of the common stock shall have the exclusive right to vote for the election of directors of the Company and on all other matters requiring stockholder action, each outstanding share entitling the holder thereof to one vote on each matter properly submitted to the stockholders of the Company for their vote; provided, however, that, except as otherwise required by law, holders of common stock, as such, shall not be entitled to vote on any amendment to a certificate of designations of any series of undesignated preferred stock that alters or changes the powers, preferences, rights or other terms of one or more outstanding series of undesignated preferred stock if the holders of such affected series of undesignated preferred stock are entitled to vote, either separately or together with the holders of one or more other such series, on such amendment pursuant to a certificate of designations of any series of undesignations of any series of undesignations of any series of undesignated preferred stock.

-Through March 31, 2020, no cash dividends have been declared or paid.
+Through June 30, 2020, no cash dividends have been declared or paid.